 "I have always thought of myself as bad with names, but the biggest thing I notice is that I can remember stories, conversations, and even adventures or vacations in excellent detail, but can't remember who it was with.
 Usually takes a lot of deduction from context.
 I also can't remember what color things are unless I make a deliberate effort. "

 "I recognize family and those I know well but even friends go totally unrecognized if seen our of context.
 Names are very hard, faces much much worse.
-Otherwise no cognitive issues I'm aware of.
-I'm interested in how it rates and will answer without skewing to either end of the range.
-Thank you for sharing this test."
+Otherwise no cognitive issues I'm aware of."

 "My maternal grandmother had prosopagnosia, my mother does and so do I. I haven't figured out if either of my children are affected.
 I can pick up subtle differences in dogs and cats though, but not horses.
 I'm a veterinarian so the dog thing is useful.
 It used to drive me crazy that I could only recognize owners when they had their dogs with them!"